 MP for Widnes and Halewood

-Derek Twigg is a Labour and Co-operative MP for Widnes and Halewood, first elected in 1997.
-He currently serves on the Intelligence and Security Committee, the National Security Strategy (Joint) Committee, the Defence Committee, and the Panel of Chairs, reflecting a long parliamentary career with a focus on security and defence.
-He has previously held a range of committee roles, including service on the Defence Committee and various other parliamentary panels.
+Derek Twigg is a Labour (Co-op) MP for Widnes and Halewood, first elected in 1997.
+He currently serves on the Intelligence and Security Committee, the National Security Strategy (Joint Committee), the Defence Committee, and the Panel of Chairs, reflecting a long parliamentary career with a focus on security and defence matters.

 Generated 21 February 2026